Skip to content

 Resources

-• Learn more about the different IdP types in Reunite and how they apply to projects in the Single Sign-on concept.
+• Single Sign-on concepts - Understand different identity provider types in Reunite and how they apply to project authentication